Amazon Fire Stick vs. Roku: Which One Is Better?

 It’s a valid viewpoint.
 You’ll only see one row of your own apps at the top of the screen.
-And if you have too many installed, you’ll need to scroll all the way to the right and click on View All to see them.

 Amazon Fire Stick vs. Roku: TV Shows and Movies

 You’ll find apps for just about every on-demand video and music streaming app, including Netflix, Hulu, YouTube, Google Play Movies, Spotify, and TuneIn Radio.
 Roku also offers its own ad-supported streaming channel providing access to a large number of free movies and TV shows.

 Amazon Fire Stick vs. Roku: Web Browsing